Receiver SFTP Adapter Configuration – SAP BTP-IS & PI/PO

 sFTp Adapter filename and directory configuration

-You can also define directory without the prefix ‘~’.
+You can also define a directory without the prefix ‘~’.

 You can set the filename and directory dynamically using any of the methods below.
 Check my previous posts on in-detail examples of each method.